operationBrass/homework-assignment-13/README.md

 ### Description

-The E-Commerce Backend is a mysql database and application backend for an e-commerce site.
-This application has been built using MySQL2, Express, Sequelize and dotenv.
-Insomnia Core is utilized to demonstrate the functionalities of this application.

 Ecommerce runs on a mySQL database that is made accessible via a command line CMS.
-The application allows you to many products and linking them to categories and tags
+The application allows you to create relational information for Products with assigned Category and Tags.

 ### Table of Contents